Member: Telephone Collector's International

 An Island Telephone Company receipt in my possession shows a monthly charge of $1.50 for a rural residential line in the Hunter River exchange.
 November 19th, the first commercial microwave link in the world is established between P.E.I. and Nova Scotia.

 - 1950 - February 9th - In Summerside, on February 9th, 1950, Wanda Lefurgey Wyatt wrote "The dial telephone system was formally opened for use this evening at 10 p.m."
 Reference: Pg.
 342, "A Century on Spring Street", Deirdre Kessler, 1999.
-This, the first automatic system on the Island was a British Strowger step by step system manufactured by Siemens and ordered through Automatic Telephone and Electrical of Liverpool, England.
+This, the first automatic system on the Island was a British Strowger step by step system manufactured by AEI and ordered through Automatic Telephone and Electrical of Liverpool, England.
 The 1200 line switch was delivered late in 1949 and placed into service on February 9, 1950.
 Dials had been previously installed on telephones throughout the city, and tied with string to prevent their use prematurely.
 On inauguration day, customers were told to cut the cord and begin using the dial.
 There is a delightful story about one lady who did just that, and the telephone company received a trouble call immediately - she had cut the cord alright - the cord to the telephone..

 - This year, July 1, the Island Telephone Company installed its 10,000th phone - in the Stamper residence, in Charlottetown.